fredrik-lundin/Flashcards/README.md

 ## Technologies
 This is an aspnet core application consisting of two main parts:
-* An api written with .net Web Api
+* An api implemented with .NET CORE
-* A web app written in Angular 2 (managed by Angular CLI, embeded inside a .net Class library project)
+* A web app written in Angular (managed by Angular CLI, embeded inside a .net Class library project)

 ## Run the solution